The Gathering

 “I'm going to bring you immeasurable joy, like nothing you've seen before.”

 The local Magic scene in Toronto, Canada is the earliest known genesis of the formalized Cube format.
-Reports vary on its exact inception — Usman Jamil writes that Brett Allen began the first Cube in 2002, but Allen himself attributes the idea to others.
-It’s likely that the first Cube formed in the playgroup of Elijah Pollock and Gabriel (Gab) Tsang.
+Reports vary on its exact inception — Usman Jamil writes that Brett Allen began documenting an early Cube in 2002, but Allen himself attributes the idea to others.
+It’s likely that the first Cube by that name formed in the playgroups of Mark Zadner, Elijah Pollock, and Gabriel (Gab) Tsang.
 Tsang, Pro Tour Atlanta Champion, is credited by Atlanta teammate David Rood as the inventor of the Cube.
 (Weird coincidence — the head judge in Atlanta was Sheldon Menery, who popularized Commander, while Atlanta’s winning team created Cube.)
-Other potential names in contention for the nascent format were “box draft” and/or “Wagic”.
-We can all be grateful these didn’t catch on.

 We don’t have a list for Tsang’s cube, but Allen, also Toronto-based, writes about his heavily proxied cube in 2000 in the first cube primer, titled simply “The Cube”.
 Shortly thereafter, Allen starts swapping out his proxies — perhaps in anticipation of the 2022 collectible price bubble.
 Concurrently, the popularity of Invasion block leads players like Aaron Forsythe to create “Invasion Draft Boxes” for infinitely replayable, free drafting — essentially the first set cubes.
 (In both cases, we see custom Limited formats providing an antidote to the micro-capitalism of collectible card games.)